October 21, 2006

 Location

-Nassau Street is within walking distance from the stadium and the college town’s main road is worth a walk-through.
-I should say it is worth an eat-through as there are a ton of great local restaurants, especially in the Palmer Square section.
-After spending time in town, we then walked through campus, which features many beautiful, gothic-style buildings, some of which date back to the 1800s.
+The football stadium is set with other athletic facilities on the south side of campus and if you are ambitious, you can walk to Nassau Street from here.
+The college town’s main road is worth a walk-through, errr I should say eat-through, as there are a ton of great local restaurants, especially in the Palmer Square section.
+After spending time in town, walk through campus, which features many beautiful gothic-style buildings, some of which date back to the 1800s.
 The oldest building, Nassau Hall, was completed in 1756.
 Aside from the Art Museum, there’s not much to do, but again the walk in itself is quite enjoyable.

 Location Ranking: 7.5 out of 10